Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Bermuda Grass

-• Bermuda Grass has a long root system that penetrates 6 inches below the surface of soil.
+• Bermuda Grass has a long root system that penetrates 6 inches below the soil's surface.

-• Bermuda Grass has a blue green texture and grows in dense patches on lawn.
+• Bermuda Grass has a blue-green texture and grows in dense patches on lawns.

-• Stems of bermuda grass enables it to endure heavy traffic.
+• Stems of Bermuda grass enable it to endure heavy traffic.

-• Bermuda Grass spready rapidly from rhizomes and stolon's once established, but can spread from seeds as well.
+• Bermuda Grass spreads rapidly from rhizomes and stolons once established but can also spread from seeds.

-• Bermuda Grass can be easily confused with st. augustine grass for they both have the same physical qualities.
-The difference is bermuda grass can not grow in shaded areas and its leaves are shorter than st. augustine leaves.
+• Bermuda Grass can be easily confused with St. Augustine grass, for they both have the same physical qualities.
+The difference is that Bermuda grass can not grow in shaded areas, and its leaves are shorter than St. Augustine's leaves.

-• Bermuda Grass can grow in any type of soil.
+• Bermuda Grass can grow in any soil.

-Use the description above and the images to help you properly identify bermuda grass.
-If you are having trouble identifying it, contact us and send a photo of your grass and we will identify it for you.
+Use the description above and the images to help you correctly identify Bermuda grass.
+If you are having trouble, send us a photo of your grass, and we will locate it.

 Inspection